Auckland68/Data-Analysis/README.md

 11) Irregular Arrivals to the UK Data Analysis (2018 to 2024).
 12) Analysis of police open crime data in Hampshire
 13) Analysis of England and Wales police open crime data
-14) TripAdvisor Database for Code First Girls SQL course sponsored by GCHQ
+14) TripAdvisor Database for Code First Girls SQL course sponsored by GCHQ - Create database, query, create stored procedures, stored functions, triggers, events and views